-The Holt Group, Inc. (Applicant) is submitting this application for a Type II Variance to accommodate a future home on Lot 24 of the Hood View Heights Subdivision Plat (Exhibit B).
+The Holt Group, Inc. (Applicant) is submitting this application for a Type II Variance to accommodate a future home on Lot 25 of the Hood View Heights Subdivision Plat (Exhibit B).
 Hood View Heights (File no. 21-012 SUB/FSH/TREE) was approved by the City of Sandy on June 15, 2021 (Exhibit D).
-This application involves two variances for the future home on this lot.
-The first variance involves the building orientation standards for properties adjacent to transit streets.
-For purposes of this review, Hwy 26 and SE Vista Loop Drive are the transit streets from which the variance is applicable.
-The second variance would remove the requirement for a gate in a rear-yard fence on this lot, a through lot.
+This application involves three variances for the future home on this lot.
+The first variance would adjust the 20-foot transit street setbacks to 10 feet, which is the minimum side yard setback for a property abutting a street in the Single-Family Residential District.
+The second variance involves the building orientation standards for properties adjacent to transit streets.
+For purposes of this review, SE Vista Loop Drive and Hwy 26 are the transit streets from which the variance is applicable.
+The third variance would remove the requirement for a gate in a rear-yard fence on this lot, a through lot.
 The variances and relevant criteria are described in greater detail in Sec.
 17.66.60. below.